HotSauceNinja/space-eureka/README.md

 ### The Quest ⚔

-**As a Vizibl team member, I want to see a list of results pulled from a public API of the engineers choosing displayed on a web page because it allows me to see how the engineer writes code.**
+**As a team member, I want to see a list of results pulled from a public API of the engineers choosing displayed on a web page because it allows me to see how the engineer writes code.**